 Thetis is one of the aquatic deities of Greek mythology, often known as a sea nymph or a goddess of water.
 She is one of the daughters of the god Nereus, also called the Nereids.

-She is one of the earliest worshipped deities that in early Greece, some even believing her to be the creator of the entire universe.
+She is one of the earliest worshipped deities of the Archaic Greek period, some even believing her to be the creator of the entire universe.
 In the Trojan War, she gave birth to hero Achilles – the same Achilles with the wounded heel and who also stared in the ancient epic The Iliad.

 A prophecy was revealed that her child would become stronger than the father, which worried some of the other gods, including Zeus.
 To prevent this from happening, Zeus arranged for her to get married to the mortal man Peleus.
 They held their wedding on Mount Pelion, where the other deities came to celebrate.